-The presence of two distinct transposons at the duplication breakpoints that they have played an active role in the generation of this genomic event.
+The presence of two distinct transposons at the P450 duplication breakpoints implies that they have played an active role in the generation of this genomic event.
 Transposon-mediated duplication often arises from ectopic recombination between two homologous transposon copies inserted in the same orientation at distinct positions of a same chromosome (Baker et al., 1996).
 However, such an event would leave a single full-length transposon copy between the two duplicated genomic regions with no transposon at other breakpoints (Remnant et al., 2013).
 Here, a more complex scenario must have taken place because two distinct transposons are flanking the duplication, and because the sequence joining the two copies is chimeric.
 A possible scenario involves independent insertion of the two distinct transposons, then transposition of the hAT into the PiggyBac-like transposon followed by a deletion event, and finally an ectopic homologous recombination event between the two duplicated hAT sequences (Supplementary File 7).
 One transposon involved is related to the hAT superfamily while the other one is distantly related to PiggyBac (see Supplementary file 5 for more details), both being cut and paste elements having multiple copies and being active in the Ae. aegypti genome (Nene et al., 2007).
-The divergence of the two tandem copies was supported by the identification of a few tri-allelic substitution sites within the duplicated region. such low divergence supports the recent age of this duplication event.
+The divergence of the two tandem copies was supported by the identification of a few tri-allelic substitution sites within the duplicated region, most likely implying mutations occurring post-duplication.
+The few tri-allelic sites observed represent only a fraction of those, because they imply a pre-duplication mutation at the same position, and because mutations reverting to the reference allele are not detected as such.
+Nevertheless, such low divergence rate between the two copies supports the recent age of this duplication event.

-P450 duplication
+In contrast, the genomic duplication affecting the VGSC gene at the kdr Ile1011Met locus shows no remnant of any transposon at breakpoints, suggesting a different genesis than the P450 duplication.
+It is likely to be an earlier event, since the copy divergence is much more pronounced, particularly in intronic regions (Martins et al, 2013).
+Also, it differs from other heterogenous duplications implicated so far in insecticide resistance because the incomplete copy carrying the susceptible Ile1011 pseudoallele, does not contribute to gene expression.
+It therefore cannot modulate the resistance level provided by the 1011Met allele carried by the full copy, nor its fitness.
+This contrasts with the heterogenous duplications affecting the Ace1 target-site mutation observed in Culex pipiens sp. and Anopheles gambiae, where both copies can contribute to the phenotype, thus allowing a reduction of the fitness cost associated with the resistant allele in absence of insecticide (Djogbenou et al., 2009; Labbe et al., 2007).
+In this regard, further investigating the evolutionary origin and dynamics of this kdr heterogenous duplication deserves further attention.

+The P450 duplication has a limited adaptive value in presence of the Kdr 1011 mutation